winton/typectl/README.md

 ### Built-in optimization

-By utilizing props, control flow functions can depend on outputs from each other (regardless of synchronicity):
+By utilizing props, a control flow function may depend on outputs from another function (regardless of synchronicity):

 ```typescript
 // get arg